-The DURATION function is categorized under Financial functions.
+The DURATION Function is categorized under Excel Financial functions.
 It helps to calculate the Macauley Duration.
 The function calculates the duration of a security that pays interest on a periodic basis with a par value of $100.

 DURATION is commonly used by Portfolio Managers who use the immunization strategy.
 Apart from it, the function is also useful in financial modeling, particularly in predicting future cash flows of investments.